 YOUR FINANCIAL ADVICE: Reviewing specific goals is an important financial habit.
-Be sure to regularly discuss all your goals with an advisor to ensure you’re on track to meet them.
+Be sure to discuss all your goals with an advisor regularly to make sure you’re on track to meet them.

 YOUR GOALS: It’s important to start setting short - and long-term goals.
-Completing this goals checklist is a great way to get started.
+Get started by filling out this goals checklist.

-YOUR SAVINGS: Your savings strategy can be boosted by paying yourself first.
+YOUR SAVINGS: You can boost your by savings strategy by paying yourself first.
 See how saving a little today can make a difference in the long run.